Fine Lines Treatment

 Why Prescription Skin beats OTC retinol

 OTC retinol must convert in skin to retinoic acid, which can limit potency.
-Prescription molecules such as tretinoin deliver retinoic acid at therapeutic levels that repeatedly outperform OTC forms for wrinkles, tone and texture in controlled trials and reviews [12] [13].
+Prescription molecules such as tretinoin deliver retinoic acid at therapeutic levels that repeatedly outperform OTC forms for wrinkles, tone and texture in controlled trials and reviews [12][13].
+These prescription treatments are particularly effective at improving skin texture and stimulating collagen production, leading to firmer, more youthful-looking skin.

 How to get started with Prescription Skin